Pepe Reina: International career

 Reina made his debut on 17 August 2005, keeping a clean sheet in a 2–0 friendly win over Uruguay at El Molinón in Gijón.
 He was a member of the Spanish squad which reached the last 16 of the 2006 World Cup, but did not play.
 At UEFA Euro 2008, he played the final group match in Salzburg as Spain had already advanced, conceding a header by reigning champion Greece's Angelos Charisteas, although Spain came back to win 2–1.
 He was an unused substitute for the final as Spain won 1–0 against Germany to claim their first major honour for 44 years.

 In October 2008, he and Casillas together broke the national record for the longest time spent without conceding a goal after defeating Estonia 3–0.
 The pair went unbeaten for 710 minutes since Reina conceded from Charisteas, longer than the legendary Andoni Zubizarreta and Francisco Buyo.
 Wesley Sonck of Belgium ended their streak when he scored against Casillas in a World Cup qualifier later that month.
 The following year, he was part of the Spanish squad which reached the semi-finals at the 2009 FIFA Confederations Cup in South Africa.
 His sole appearance was in the last group game in Bloemfontein, keeping a clean sheet in a 2–0 win over hosts South Africa, a result which was a world record 15th consecutive international victory for Spain.

 He was named in the squad for the 2010 FIFA World Cup and was an unused substitute for the final as Spain were crowned World champions for the first time.
 Reina was also called up for Spain for UEFA Euro 2012 and was on the bench for the final as Spain won 4–0 against Italy.
 Reina was also in Spain's squad for the 2013 Confederations Cup, in which they reached the final.
 His sole appearance in the tournament came in the second group game against Oceanian champions Tahiti, a 10–0 win at the Maracanã.
 With Spain's elimination already confirmed, he was selected to start in Spain's final group match of the 2014 World Cup keeping a clean sheet against Australia in a 3–0 win.

-In May 2018, he was named in Spain's final squad for the 2018 FIFA World Cup.
+In May 2018, Reina was named in Spain's final squad for the 2018 FIFA World Cup.
+He was one of three members of the 2006 squad to be named in the 2018 squad, along with Sergio Ramos and Andrés Iniesta.

+Managerial career

+On 2 June 2025, Reina returned to Villarreal, after being appointed manager of the Juvenil A squad.
+After leading the side to the quarter-finals of the 2025–26 UEFA Youth League, he renewed his contract on 10 June 2026.